-would develop new timber sales and forest management projects, certify wilderness areas, and establish travel trails.
-However, each of the three components are not interdependent and could move forward in different pieces of legislation.
+The biomass facility is one of three components included in the proposed stewardship project.
+The initiative, which would require Congressional approval and financial assistance, would develop new timber sales and forest management projects, certify wilderness areas, and establish travel trails.
+However, the three components are not interdependent, and each could move forward in different pieces of legislation.

-D. State Funding for Potential Projects
+State Funding for Potential Projects

 The 2009 Legislature approved a \$475,000 appropriation in House Bill No. 645, the Montana Reinvestment Act, to the Department of Commerce to conduct a "biomass energy study".
-The funding may be used to fund feasibility studies, installation of biomass energy boilers, or biomass program staff within the DNRC in order to increase biomass utilization.
-Based on EQC's direction at the May 2009 meeting, the EQC wrote Commerce Director Anthony Preite a letter, encouraging the department to use the money for biomass pilot projects.
+The funding was available to fund feasibility studies, installation of biomass energy boilers, or biomass program staff within the DNRC in order to increase biomass utilization.
+Based on EQC's direction at the May 2009 meeting, the EQC wrote Commerce Director Anthony Preite a letter, encouraging the Department to use the money for biomass pilot projects.
 A copy of the letter is included in Appendix E.

-In late June, Governor Brian Schweitzer announced that the \$475,000 would be made available in the form of grants for biomass energy feasibility studies through the Department of Commerce.
-During the month of July, the department solicited grant request from applicants.
+In late June 2009, Governor Brian Schweitzer announced that the \$475,000 would be made available in the form of grants for biomass energy feasibility studies through the Department of Commerce.
+In July 2009 the Department solicited grant requests from applicants.
 Qualified applicants were required to use the money to prepare feasibility studies focused on assessing the potential for the development of woody biomass generation plants in Montana.

-The feasibility studies include cost/benefit information to provide potential investors with sufficient information to determine the financial viability of a project, the potential public and private biomass supply in western Montana that could be used as feedstock, potential power that would be generated and transmission infrastructure, sustainability impacts, regulatory and permitting processes, National Environmental Policy Act (NEPA) and Montana Environmental Policy Act requirements, and a risk assessment.
-Private companies and consulting firms were invited to apply, and grant awards from \$100,000 to \$475,000 were offered.
+The feasibility studies include cost/benefit information to provide potential investors with sufficient information to determine the financial viability of a project, the potential public and private biomass supply in western Montana that could be used as feedstock, potential power that would be generated and transmission infrastructure, sustainability impacts, regulatory and permitting processes, National